Skip to Content

 The 3 Phases of Hair Growth

-• Catagen phase: A short shift period.
+• Catagen phase: A brief 2-3 week shift period between growth and rest

 Anagen, Catagen, and Telogen Phases Explained